Automattic/knox/Readme.md

 [endpoint-docs]: http://docs.amazonwebservices.com/general/latest/gr/rande.html#s3_region
 [issue #66]: https://github.com/LearnBoost/knox/issues/66

+### `domain`

+If you are using an S3-compatible service that isn't hosted by Amazon, you can just change the domain using the `domain` option.

 ### `secure` and `port`

 By default, knox uses HTTPS to connect to S3 on port 443.
 You can override